agneshew/agneshew/README.md

-I am currently working on the animal helper application and I make applications as part of my professional work - in java and react.
+I am currently working on the animal helper application and I make applications as part of my professional work - in Java and React.